AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

 >
 > As an end user, you need to know which hardware your computer (or shared server) is using so that you know which pre-compiled software packages will run on your system.
 If you try to run software compiled for, say, an [Advanced RISC Machine (ARM)](https://simple.wikipedia.org/wiki/ARM_architecture) architecture on a machine that uses an Intel x86-based CPU, it certainly won't work.

+Following the operating system's "Welcome" line are some pointers in the form of Web addresses.
+There are pointers to [the official Ubuntu documentation](https://help.ubuntu.com), the [homepage for a management service called Landscape](https://landscape.canonical.com), a [link to where you can find paid support](https://ubuntu.com/advantage) or [business consulting](http://www.ubuntu.com/business/services/cloud).
+These are here because the maker of Ubuntu, a for-profit corporation by the name of [Canonical, Ltd.](https://www.canonical.com/), bases its paid offerings on their free offerings.
+All of these services are optional, but some organizations who use the Ubuntu operating system subscribe to these services, as well.

+You have no need of any of these, so you scroll right past this block of text:

 ```
  * Documentation:  https://help.ubuntu.com